 Find out more about chronic histiocytic intervillositis.

-IUGR also known as fetal growth restriction (FGR) is a condition in which a baby's growth slows or stops during pregnancy.
-Most cases of IUGR are caused by failure of the placenta but there are also other factors, including intrauterine infection and smoking in pregnancy.
+Fetal growth restriction (FGR) is a condition in which a baby's growth slows or stops during pregnancy.
+Most cases of FGR are caused by failure of the placenta but there are also other factors, including intrauterine infection and smoking in pregnancy.

 Low-lying placenta (also known as placenta praevia)